Top 10 Wettest Places on Earth by Annual Rainfall

 Spread the love

-Rainfall is one of the greatest phenomena of nature.
+Rainfall is one of the most superb phenomena of nature.
 It is a part of the water cycle that influences the weather and climate of a specific region.
 Rainfall happens due to the precipitation in the atmosphere as several forms of water (liquid or solid) fall upon an area’s surface.
-This spectacle of precipitation is influenced by the landscape of the area, elevation, terrain, global positioning, the closeness of water bodies, and water currents.
+This spectacle of rainfall is influenced by the area’s landscape, elevation, terrain, global positioning, the closeness of water bodies, and water currents.
 Landscapes with mountains high enough to reach the cloud levels receive more rainfall than any other place as they prevent the rain clouds from leaving the region.
 Wind currents and high altitudes also influence rainfall patterns.

 Rain – A wonder of nature

-Rainfall is important for a balanced lifecycle.
-If there is no or less rain at any specific place, the climate can drastically change which will affect the quality of life in that region.
-Similarly, if a place receives a solid drenching from the sky in a short period of time, it can cause a lot of problems for that place.
-Hundreds and thousands of people can be misplaced due to rains destroying homes, aeroplane schedules can also be affected, and the transportation and power system of that area can also be affected.
+Rainfall is essential for a balanced lifecycle.
+If there is no or less rain at any specific place, the climate can drastically change, affecting the quality of life in that region.
+Similarly, if a place receives a solid drenching from the sky in a short period, it can cause many problems for that place.
+Hundreds and thousands of people can be misplaced due to rains destroying homes, airplane schedules can also be affected, and that area’s transportation and power system can also be affected.

-Rain is a wonderful blessing of nature.
-But due to human activities, the climate of the world has become very much unstable.
+Rain is a beautiful blessing of nature.
+However, due to human activities, the world’s climate has become very unstable.
 Climate change due to global warming has created many problems for the environment.
-There are places on this planet that used to be thick jungles, but now they have turned into arid or semi-arid lands.
+Some places on this planet used to be thick jungles, but now they have turned into arid or semi-arid lands.
 Some have even become deserts.
 Rivers and lakes have also dried up.
 Our planet Earth has life on it because of its water.
 If there is no water and rainfall, Earth would be just another lifeless rock in the orbit of the Sun.
 It is indeed taking a toll on the world, and one of the biggest causes is the instability of the water cycle.
-Rain is indeed a wonder of nature, and it is one of the most important marvels that is needed by every place to flourish and sustain life.
+Rain is indeed a wonder of nature, one of the most important marvels every place needs to flourish and sustain life.

-Although our earth is affected a lot by climate change and draught that is caused by it, there are still places on earth that receive quite a lot of rainfall annually.
-In this article, we are going to discuss top 10 wettest places on Earth by annual rainfall.
+Although our earth is affected a lot by climate change and the drought caused by it, there are still places on earth that receive quite a lot of rainfall annually.
+This article will discuss the top 10 wettest places on Earth by annual rainfall.
 If you want to visit these places along with others, subscribe to this online travel portal.
-It will provide you with ample knowledge so that you can easily plan your trips.
-But for now, read this article and enhance your knowledge about these places.
+It will provide you with ample knowledge to easily plan your trips.
+But for now, read this article and enhance your understanding of these places.

 1. Mawsynram – India